frixaco/frixaco/README.md

 ## Hey, I'm Rustam!

 Just another dude.
-A mediocre software developer trying to become less mediocre.
+Trying to be less mediocre.
+I do frontend, backend and mobile.
+I also use neovim btw.
+Currently working on my Blender, digital art and Japanese skills.
+Balancing hobbies like a pro (no).
+I do play games.
+Total anime watched: 270.

+Telegram: @frixaco

 <!--
 <p align="center">